zforster/zakforster/content/posts/lambda-or-fargate/index.md

 The first method is to [deploy your Lambda function as a .zip file](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-zip.html).
 This method constrains your application and dependency size significantly; the maximum uncompressed file size of the uploaded zip file is only 250 MB.
 This may be fine for a smaller function, but one requiring multiple larger dependencies will quickly hit this limit.

-If you function exceeds the maximum permitted size you can [create a Lambda function using a container image](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).
+If your function exceeds the maximum permitted size you can [create a Lambda function using a container image](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).
 This involves building an image and uploading it to ECR.
 The maximum size constraints are more generous when containerising, with a maximum uncompressed image size of 10 GB permitted per function.

 The size restrictions are logical as they reflect the fact that the ideal Lambda function is lightweight, limited in scope and fast to spin up.
 Having larger file sizes would incur additional I/O overheads upon start-up, leading to a slower cold start, something that doesn't impact Fargate architectures in the same way.
 If you have particularly large dependencies, you will need to containerise.
-If your image exceeds the limit. running the image with Fargate is an option, which will be very easy to do given the application is already containerised.
+If your image exceeds the limit, running the image with Fargate is an option, which will be very easy to do given the application is already containerised.

 ## Comparing Fargate & Lambda